 The University of Utah operates on the semester system.
 First-year graduate students begin their studies in August.
 Prior to their arrival, each student is assigned a faculty advisor, who will provide guidance on first-year curriculum and laboratory rotation choices for the fellowship semester.

 All Ph.D. students admitted to the Nanotechnology Training Program (NTP) receive financial support by way of a pre-doctoral fellowship, tuition benefit and health insurance in lieu of departmental/PI funding for one semester.

 During the first year of graduate study, graduate students spend much of their time in the classroom.
 During the NTP semester, students must take two full-semester length core courses that have been designed to provide them with a solid background in a variety of important areas of nanotechnology.
 By the end of the first year of study, all students are expected to have fulfilled the program's core requirements with grades of B- or better.
 The program's required core courses are listed below:

 Nanoscience: where Biology, Chemistry and Physics Intersect (BIOL/CHEM/PHYS 5810/CHEM 6810)

 NTP students must also enroll in one elective course.
 These are didactic courses designed to help students gain proficiency in their specialized areas of interest.

 NTP students enroll in a journal club.
 The journal club is designed to give students practice in reading and analyzing the scientific literature and presenting formal seminars on selected topics.
-Each journal club is supervised by one or two faculty members, who assist students in selecting articles and in organizing presentations.
+The journal club is supervised by one or two faculty members, who assist students in selecting articles and in organizing presentations.